loverajoel/jstips/README.md

 }
 ```

-But the most efficient way to improve those nested conditional statements would be through an 'object'.
+But the most efficient way to improve those nested conditional statements would be through an `object`.

 ```javascript
 var colorObj = {